Want to get fit after 50?

-Even if you’ve made it to 50 without ever breaking a sweat, there’s still time to get into the best shape of your life.
-Today I’m sharing my best recommendations on getting fit over 50, whether you’re brand new to fitness, or you’re ready to level up your current exercise routine.
+It's not out of reach, even if you've made it to 50 without ever breaking a sweat.
+There's still time to get into the best shape of your life.
+Today I'm sharing my best recommendations on getting fit over 50, whether you're brand new to fitness, or you're ready to level up your current exercise routine.

 What’s different about getting fit over 50?

 Very little!
 Theoretically, we focus on the same things - improving behaviors that overtime will improve our health.
 That includes exercise and eating better, but it also means managing stress more effectively, sleeping better and focusing on other lifestyle factors like sitting or drinking too much.

 That said, once you’re in your 50’s, you may have to approach your fitness goals little differently.
 You may have less energy or even a few physical impediments (joint problems, etc).
 That doesn’t make fitness any less possible, it just means you need to approach it a little more thoughtfully.

 In our 20s, we all wanted to look hot.
 Maintaining health and vitality weren’t really things we worried too much about.
 We took our health for granted.
 Now, we don’t.

 Personally I feel more invested in my future health.
 At 50, I know retirement isn’t far off and I have a long list of adventures I still need to experience.
 Investing in my health now is the best way to ensure my future dream comes true.

 Getting started in fitness after 50 (a path for Beginners)

 Assuming your goal is weight loss and general health improvement, my best advice to you is to start with what interests you the most.
 Fitness doesn’t have to look like exercise.
 By that, I mean, you don’t have to go to a gym to get fit and it doesn’t have to be a punishing experience.

 Consider the following: